mihaiconstantin/tariffs/README.md

     <a href="https://www.repostatus.org/#concept"><img src="https://img.shields.io/badge/concept-of_a_plan-blue" alt="Repository status"/></a>
 </p>

-`tariff` is a tremendous, absolutely incredible tool—nobody's seen anything like it— that lets you impose BIG, BEAUTIFUL import tariffs on `R` packages.
+`tariffs` is a tremendous, absolutely incredible tool—nobody's seen anything like it— that lets you impose BIG, BEAUTIFUL import tariffs on `R` packages.
 For too long, foreign packages have been STEALING our CPU cycles.
 Total disaster.
 We're bringing manufacturing BACK to your codebase by making foreign imports VERY expensive—believe me!
 No more free rides for lazy, bloated, unoptimized dependencies from overseas.
 We're DONE being the global garbage collector.
 Not happening on OUR watch.
 Under this revolutionary new tariff plan, every single line of code works for YOU— the hardworking developer.
 We're protecting OUR